Skip to searchSkip to main content

 Ongoing obligations commence

-• Pay annual ASIC review fees; notify ASIC of company changes.
+• Pay annual review fees and notify changes.

 Registering a company in Australia offers significant advantages, especially for foreign investors.